canjs/canjs/guides/getting-started-tutorial/tutorial.md

 The [define plugin](../docs/can.Map.prototype.define.html) allows you to define rich property behavior on custom Map types.

-<a class="jsbin-embed" href="http://justinbmeyer.jsbin.com/codubev/edit?js,console">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="http://justinbmeyer.jsbin.com/wuwifaf/edit?js,console">JS Bin on jsbin.com</a>

 <a name="models"></a>
 ### Models
-Models let you get and modify data from the serve.
+Models let you get and modify data from the server.
 They also hydrate raw, serialized service data into more useful (and observable) typed data in the client. [can.Model](../docs/can.Model.html) makes it easy to connect to restful services and perform Create, Retrieve, Update, and Delete (CRUD) operations.

+The following uses [can.fixture](../docs/can.fixture.html) to simulate a restful service and `can.Model` to create an order, updated it, and delete it.

+<a class="jsbin-embed" href="http://justinbmeyer.jsbin.com/codubev/edit?js,console">JS Bin on jsbin.com</a>

 <a name="views"></a>
 ### Views
 Views are given information from the model and use the data it provides to generate visual output that’s meaningful to a user—in our case HTML.
-In CanJS, the preferred method for creating views is using [Stache](../docs/can.stache.html) templates.
+In CanJS, the preferred method for creating views is using [can.stache](../docs/can.stache.html) templates.

 At this time, Stache is supplied as a supporting